 - • Summer internship of 30-40 hours/week for 10 weeks = 300-400 hours

 - • Academic Year internship of 10-14 hours/week for 30 weeks = 300-420 hours

 The preferred pattern for MDiv students is to serve one unit in a community organization and one year in a church setting.

 Field Education Sites

-A placement is negotiated between the field education site and the student, with assistance and approval by the Directors of Contextual Ministries.
+A placement is negotiated between the field education site and the student, with assistance and approval by the Director of Contextual Ministries.
 It is the student’s responsibility to discern her or his interests and the type of placement in which she or he desires to learn and serve.

 A listing of approved organizations/agencies and church sites is available through the Office of Contextual Ministries, and contains both voluntary (nonpaying) and compensated positions, some of which qualify for Federal Work Study funds.
 Each student works on-site at the Field Education site and meets with a mentor regularly for an average of one hour per week.